mjhgthb/ssm-doc/docs/deploy/server/docker.upgrading.md

 To check if there exists a newer version of SSM Server, visit [shatteredsilicon/ssm-server](https://hub.docker.com/r/shatteredsilicon/ssm-server/tags/).

+**Note** External connectivity from within the Docker container is essential for the upgrade procedure to fetch the necessary update scripts and upgrade existing Grafana dashboards.
+If external connectivity is unavailable, it may be preferable to update only the `ssm-server` container and start fresh with an empty `ssm-data` container.
+However, this approach will result in the loss of all historical data.

 ## Creating a backup version of the current ssm-server Docker container

 You need to create a backup version of the current `ssm-server` container if the update procedure does not complete successfully or if you decide not to upgrade your SSM Server after trying the new version.